marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-static-analysis.rst

   inject an excessively large allocation and potentially cause a denial of service attack.

-  See https://cwe.mitre.org/data/definitions/789.htmlCWE-789: Memory Allocation with Excessive Size Value.
+  See `CWE-789: Memory Allocation with Excessive Size Value <https://cwe.mitre.org/data/definitions/789.html>`_.

 .. option:: -Wanalyzer-tainted-allocation-size